wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 1. Communication failure

    My motors are controlled by a RoboClaw controller.
 This gives me a lot of interesting functionality.
 Unfortunately, communicating with the RoboClaw can fail.
-   I've written my own driver that deals with various communication faults and failures very rarely are unrecoverable any more.
+   I've written my own driver that deals with various communication faults, and failures very rarely are unrecoverable anymore.
 But if can happen.

 1. Software version failure

-   Periodically I update the firmware on the controller with the vendor's latest code.
+   Periodically, I update the firmware on the controller with the vendor's latest code.
 Firmware updates sometimes cause small changes needed in my driver.
 Sometimes they require a major rewrite, though that hasn't happened in a while.
 On startup, my driver verifies that it knows how to deal with the firmware in the controller.

 1. Motor controller detected failure

-   The RoboClaw can be set up to measure out of range motor currents, out of range power supply voltages, message failures and a handful of other problems.
+   The RoboClaw can be set up to measure out-of-range motor currents, out-of-range power supply voltages, message failures, and a handful of other problems.
 Some of these, if configured to be detected, require that the motor controller be powered off to recover.

 1. Overcurrent

-   If the motors are commanded to move and something restricts the wheels from turning, the windings look like short circuits to the power circuits and a huge amount of current can surge into the motors.
+   If the motors are commanded to move and something restricts the wheels from turning, the windings look like short circuits to the power supply, and a huge amount of current can surge into the motors.
 This can literally cause the wires to melt into pools of copper in a short period of time.
 My normal operation is specifically configured so that the robot should never enter a stall condition.
 If that current surge is detected, the motor controller will get signaled to emergency stop very quickly before I have to buy a very expensive replacement motor.

 1. Runaway

    If the signals from the wheel encoders fail, usually because the connectors come loose from vibration, the controller will try to keep the commanded motor velocity by signaling the motors to go faster and faster.
-The safety system currently only looks for a velocity larger than a configured maximum, but in the future, the system will also look at the last commanded speed, acceleration and timing and detect if the robot is moving significantly differently than expected.
+The safety system currently only looks for a velocity larger than a configured maximum, but in the future, the system will also look at the last commanded speed, acceleration, and timing and detect if the robot is moving significantly differently than expected.

 1. Thermal runaway

-   Currently I ignore the available temperature sensors on the motor controller board, but in the future I will include them in the safety system.
+   Currently, I ignore the available temperature sensors on the motor controller board, but in the future, I will include them in the safety system.

 ### Battery Safety